 Choose your formula

-Cold emails are difficult, but you don’t have to reinvent the wheel.
+Writing cold emails may be a rather complicated task, but you don’t have to reinvent the wheel.
 Use these 10 tried and true formulas to transform your cold emails into meaningful messages that generate leads and build stronger relationships with prospects.

-In my opinion, the best formula you should try is P(roblem)-A(gitate)-S(olve).
+The formula I would recommend to start with is P(roblem)-A(gitate)-S(olve).
 It is short enough, lets you communicate your message in a few words, and is problem-solving.
 Try your favorite formulas in practice: register on Snov.io and receive 100 unique Email Drip Campaign recipients for free.